 Some of the known causes of epilepsy in children include:

-Even eight years later, George Jamison clearly remembers the moment.
+Even nine years later, George Jamison clearly remembers the moment.
 He was with his older brother, Jack, at summer camp, having the type of fun that only 8 and 10-year-olds can.
 Then everything went black.
 When he awoke, a lot had changed.